Natural History Museum, Berlin: Archaeopteryx

 The "Berlin Specimen" of Archaeopteryx lithographica (HMN 1880), is displayed in the central exhibit hall.
 The dinosaur-like body with an attached tooth-filled head, wings, claws, long lizard-like tail, and the clear impression of feathers in the surrounding stone is strong evidence of the link between reptiles and birds.
 The Archaeopteryx is a transitional fossil; and the time of its discovery was apt: coming on the heels of Darwin's 1859 magnum opus, The Origin of Species, made it quite possibly the most famous fossil in the world.

 Recovered from the German Solnhofen limestone beds in 1871, it is one of 12 Archaeopteryx to be discovered and the most complete.
 The first specimen, a single 150-million-year-old feather found in 1860, is also in the possession of the museum.

 Minerals Halls

 The MFN's collection comprises roughly 250,000 specimens of minerals, of which roughly 4,500 are on exhibit in the Hall of Minerals.

 Evolution in action

 A large hall explains the principles of evolution.
 It was opened in 2007 after a major renovation of parts of the building.

 Tristan – Berlin bares teeth

 The Museum für Naturkunde normally exhibits one of the best-preserved Tyrannosaurus skeletons ("Tristan") worldwide.
 Of approximately 300 bones, 170 have been preserved, which puts it in the third position among others.

-Tristan is currently at the Natural History Museum of Denmark.